oesmith/ralio/README.md

         open <item>
         Open a story, defect or task in a web browser

         start <task>
-        Set a task state to in-progress and assign it to you
+        Set a task or defect state to in-progress and assign it to you

         finish <task>
-        Set a task state to completed and assign it to you
+        Set a task or defect state to completed and assign it to you

         abandon <task>
-        Set a task state to defined and clear the owner
+        Set a task or defect state to defined and clear the owner

         block <task>
-        Set a task state to blocked
+        Set a task or defect state to blocked

+        unblock <task>
+        Set a task or defect state to unblocked

         unblock <task>
         Set a task state to unblocked